-Your authorized treating physician will send all medical bills directly to the workers’ comp insurance company.
-If you need any prescriptions, equipment, or even surgery, the workers’ comp policy will cover that as well.
+While on workers comp, you will not have to pay medical expenses from your pocket.
+Instead, your authorized treating physician will send all medical bills directly to the insurance company.
+If you need any prescriptions, equipment, or even surgery, the workers comp policy will cover that as well.

 In the unfortunate event that you or a loved one passes away due to a work-related accident, funeral costs will be covered and dependents will receive regular death benefits.

 While pain and suffering are not compensable through workman’s comp, psychological conditions that stem directly from a covered workplace injury are.
 An exception to this is PTSD among first responders.
 Due to a recent amendment to the law, first responders can now obtain workers comp coverage for PTSD even when there is no accompanying physical injury under certain circumstances.

 Do I Really Need a Workers Comp Lawyer?